As a product of a dysfunctional family, I find fulfillment in sharing my personal heartache to help others going through difficult times.

 After many years of trying to have a non-toxic relationship with my father, I made the heartbreaking decision to cut him out of my life over a year ago.
+Below, you will find a list of things I learned.
+These are the things I'd tell him if we were speaking.
 Anyone reading this who is a parent in this position, please know, I write this article from a place of love.
 I'm not a victim all alone, but my parent/father is a victim of it as well.
 There's healing and change that needs to take place on both sides.

-It is painful, it is hard to understand, and it seems to have just happened overnight, but odds are that the decision was not made lightly.
-It was made after many years and lots of thinking, deciding, soul searching, and failed communication.
-We did not just wake up one day and say to ourselves “I want to torture my parents by never speaking to them again!”.
+It is painful, it is hard to understand, and it seems to have just happened overnight, but odds are that the decision to stop talking to you was not taken lightly.
+It was made after many years and lots of thinking, soul searching, and failed communication.
+We did not just wake up one day and say to ourselves, “I want to torture my parents by never speaking to them again!”
 Something pushed us to this unbearable but unavoidable reality.
-And guess what, it breaks our hearts too.
-But sometimes when relationships have gone on a certain way for so long, it can't be fixed with one or multiple conversations.
-Sometimes drastic measures need to be taken like this and only from there, can it maybe be fixed.
+And guess what?
+It breaks our hearts, too.
+But sometimes when relationships have gone in a certain way for so long, it can't be fixed with one or multiple conversations.
+Sometimes drastic measures like this need to be taken, and only from there can it maybe be fixed.
 Hang in there.